valerie-valentine/valerie-valentine/README.md

 # Hi there! 🌻 I'm Valerie

-I'm a passionate Software Developer based in the US.
+A passionate Software Developer based in the US.

 ## 🔧 Technologies & Tools